KHANDLE-STAR-LA90/KHANDLE-STAR-LA90/Analyses/README.md

-# Share code to reproduce KHANDLE analyses!
+# Share code to reproduce KHANDLE/STAR/LA90 analyses!

 This directory is organized by code subject